emilysas/rock_paper_scissors/README.md

 I need to address the CSS positioning issues.

 I would also like to animate the SVG images so that these are highlighted depending on the choice or perhaps the result.
 I am unclear how to do this, as I think it will require javascript and I do not yet know how to combine different paradigms.

+Most importantly, I need to seperate the front end and back end and thin down my controller significantly.